v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/data-types/ulong-data-type.md

 ## <a name="programming-tips"></a>Porady dotyczące programowania

-- **Liczby ujemne.** Ponieważ `ULong` jest typem bez znaku, nie może reprezentować liczby ujemnej.
-Jeśli używasz operatora jednoargumentowego minus (`-`) w wyrażeniu, które oblicza `ULong`, Visual Basic konwertuje wyrażenie na `Decimal` jako pierwsze.
+- **Negative Numbers.** Because `ULong` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `ULong`, Visual Basic converts the expression to `Decimal` first.

-- **Zgodność ze specyfikacją CLS.** @No__t_0 typ danych nie jest częścią [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), więc kod zgodny ze specyfikacją CLS nie może używać składnika, który go używa.
+- **CLS Compliance.** The `ULong` data type is not part of the [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), so CLS-compliant code cannot consume a component that uses it.

-- **Zagadnienia dotyczące międzyoperacyjnych.** Jeśli korzystasz z składników niepisanych dla .NET Framework, na przykład obiektów automatyzacji lub COM, pamiętaj, że typy takie jak `ulong` mogą mieć różną szerokość danych (32 bitów) w innych środowiskach.
-Jeśli przekazujesz argument 32-bitowy do takiego składnika, zadeklaruj go jako `UInteger` zamiast `ULong` w zarządzanym kodzie Visual Basic.
+- **Interop Considerations.** If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, keep in mind that types such as `ulong` can have a different data width (32 bits) in other environments.
+If you are passing a 32-bit argument to such a component, declare it as `UInteger` instead of `ULong` in your managed Visual Basic code.

-  Ponadto Automatyzacja nie obsługuje 64-bitowych liczb całkowitych w systemie Windows 95, Windows 98, Windows ME lub Windows 2000.
-Nie można przekazać Visual Basicgo argumentu `ULong` do składnika automatyzacji na tych platformach.
+  Furthermore, Automation does not support 64-bit integers on Windows 95, Windows 98, Windows ME, or Windows 2000.
+You cannot pass a Visual Basic `ULong` argument to an Automation component on these platforms.

-- **Rozszerzającą.** Typ danych `ULong` rozszerza `Decimal`, `Single` i `Double`.
-Oznacza to, że można skonwertować `ULong` do dowolnego z tych typów bez napotkania <xref:System.OverflowException?displayProperty=nameWithType> błędu.
+- **Widening.** The `ULong` data type widens to `Decimal`, `Single`, and `Double`.
+This means you can convert `ULong` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Znaki typu.** Dołączanie znaków literału `UL` do literału wymusza `ULong` do typu danych. `ULong` nie ma znaku typu identyfikatora.
+- **Type Characters.** Appending the literal type characters `UL` to a literal forces it to the `ULong` data type. `ULong` has no identifier type character.

-- **Typ struktury.** Odpowiedni typ w .NET Framework jest strukturą <xref:System.UInt64?displayProperty=nameWithType>.
+- **Framework Type.** The corresponding type in the .NET Framework is the <xref:System.UInt64?displayProperty=nameWithType> structure.

 ## <a name="see-also"></a>Zobacz także